 As a result of the opening-up policy, the influx of foreign capital resulted in significant changes.
 These impacts are reflected not only in the scale of investment, but also in the improvements in the technology level, management skills, quality of public services, income distribution system and protection of property rights.
 In other words, it increases productivity as a whole.
 Thus FDI capital stock is used as a share of total capital stock, which represents the influences of FDI.
-This variable is referred to as F, and ratios for both institutional variables F and F are used to eliminate scale differences among provinces.
+This variable is referred to as F, and ratios for both institutional variables F and M are used to eliminate scale differences among provinces.
 As Borensztein et al. (1998) and Xu (2000) state, developing countries need to reach a minimum human capital threshold before they are able to reap the benefits from FDI technology spillovers.
 Accordingly, education and training are combined with FDI technology spillovers in an interactive way.
-Hence, in this model, human capital is involved both in independent domestic innovation and in the absorptive capacity for FDI technology spillovers, which are represented by F and F and F and F and substitutes F and the equation of total labour, and is the threshold variable for FDI spillovers.
-In so doing, F in equation (1) is divided into F and substitutes F with F to extend the equation.
+Hence, in this model, human capital is involved both in independent domestic innovation and in the absorptive capacity for FDI technology spillovers, which are represented by H and E, respectively.
+E reflects the proportion of labour force that received higher education to total labour, and is the threshold variable for FDI spillovers.
+In so doing, g in equation (1) is divided into M and F and substitutes e with E to extend the equation.